-The overlap of seagrass with this stressor does not include ESA-listed Johnson's seagrass (Figure 3.3-1), and the total impact footprint of the planned underwater explosions on bottom habitats in the Key West Range Complex is estimated as only 0.24 ac under Alternative 1 for training activities (Appendix F [Military Expended Materials and Direct Strike Impact Analysis, Table F-32]).
-This is a small area relative to the gross estimation of 130 NM2 of seagrass in the range complex.
-Underwater explosions conducted for training activities are not expected to cause any risk to seagrass because: (1) the potential impact area of underwater explosions is very small relative to seagrass distribution, (2) the low number of charges reduces the potential for impacts, (3) disturbance (substrate disruption and turbidity) would be temporary and 4) most importantly, the proximity of seagrass to shallow coral reefs, hard bottom, and other mitigation areas (see Figures 3.4-8 and 3.4-9) protects large areas of seagrass from explosives training.
+The overlap of seagrass with this stressor does not include ESA-listed Johnson's seagrass (Figure 3.3-1), and the annual impact footprint of the planned underwater explosions on bottom habitats in the Key West Range Complex is estimated as only 0.20 ac under Alternative 1 for training activities (Appendix F [Military Expended Materials and Direct Strike Impact Analysis, Table F-22]).
+Explosive activities would not be conducted within 350 yd. of submerged aquatic vegetation except in designated areas which have been used historically, and where submerged aquatic vegetation would be avoided to the maximum extent practicable (Table 5.4-1).
+Thus only a very small area of seagrass could be impacted relative to the gross estimation of 130 NM2 of seagrass in the range complex.
+Underwater explosions conducted for training activities are not expected to cause any risk to seagrass because: (1) the potential impact area of underwater explosions is very small relative to seagrass distribution, (2) the low number of charges reduces the potential for impacts, (3) disturbance (substrate disruption and turbidity) would be temporary, and 4) most importantly, the designation of submerged aquatic vegetation as a mitigation area, as well as the proximity of seagrass to shallow-water coral reefs, live hard bottom, and other mitigation areas (see Figures 3.4-8 and 3.4-9) protects large areas of seagrass from explosives training.
 Underwater and surface explosions are not anticipated to affect any of the general physical and biological features of critical habitat or areas that meet critical habitat criteria for Johnson's seagrass.